Absence of percolation for Poisson outdegree-one graphs: Results

-Given $x$, the three conditions above can be interpreted as a local modification of the configuration $\varphi$ which breaks the Forward set of $x$ without altering its Backward set-- or at least without decreasing the cardinality of its Backward set.
-Whereas condition $(i)$ is very natural to obtain a finite cluster, condition expressed by \eqref{eq:IncluBackward} is more technical and will appear in the proof of Proposition \ref{prop:FromAlmostLoopingToLooping}.
-The choice of the integer $k$ will be adapted to the random outdegree-one model $(\C',h,\mathbb{X})$.
-Items $(ii)$ and $(iii)$ will be crucial to guarantee the construction of local events in Section \ref{sect:InfiniteAlmostLooping}
+Given $x$, the three conditions above can be interpreted as a local modification of the configuration $\varphi$ which breaks the Forward set of $x$ without decreasing {too much} the cardinality of its Backward set.
+Item $(i)$ is very natural to obtain a finite cluster.
+Item $(ii)$-- combined with \textbf{(SA)} --will be crucial {to localize the added points $x_i$'s around $x$ and then} to guarantee the construction of local events in Section \ref{sect:InfiniteAlmostLooping}.
+Item $(iii)$ is more technical and will appear in the proof of Proposition \ref{prop:FromAlmostLoopingToLooping}. {Let us note that for the line-segment model and the navigation model, we will prove that $\text{Back}(x,\varphi)$ is included in $\text{Back}(x,\varphi\cup\{x_{1},\ldots,x_{k}\})$ which implies $(iii)$ with $C_1=0$.} Finally, the choice of the integer $k$ will be adapted to the random outdegree-one model $(\C',h,\mathbb{X})$.